 Family: Poaceae

 Pili is an indigenous clump-forming bunchgrass with a pleasing odor.
 Blades are about 12 inches tall, green in color with a hint of blue.
-Insignificant flowers mature into dark seeds, one end a long awn, the other a sharp spike.
+Insignificant flowers form into a twisted spike with purple stigmas.
+Seeds mature to a dark brown color with one end a long awn and the other end a sharp spike.
 Together they form a tangle of seeds set atop the grassy blades.

 Plant Uses: